Rocco-Gossmann/SvelteHelloWorldTodos/README.md

 # HelloWorld Todos

-Todo Apps are kind of the "Hello World" when learning a new Framework.
+Todo Apps are kind of the "Hello World" when learning a new Framework

+Use it yourself here => https://rocco-gossmann.github.io/SvelteHelloWorldTodos/
 ## Purpose
 Help me to learn:
 - The ins and outs of Svelte and npm